gdennany/iusg-syllabus-sharing/README.md

 7. Now run the CongressDashboard.kt main method.
 8. Navigate to http://localhost/ in a web browser.
   - Here you should see a web response.
 If you receive an error then you did something wrong.
-  - To see your local changes, click th restart button in intellij (or re-run the main method) and refresh your web browser.
+  - To see your local changes, click the restart button in intellij (or re-run the main method) and refresh your web browser.
 9. Happy developing